-The CASOP plan ambulatory curative covers cases of illness treated at the CASOP polyclinic Plan members are Kinshasa. entitled to pay a lower fee than non-members for each day of care, which includes a nurse consultation and some basic Families of members are entitled to the same benefits as members, for no additional premiums.
+The CASOP plan covers ambulatory curative cases of illness treated at the CASOP polyclinic Kinshasa.
+Plan members are entitled to pay a lower fee than non-members for each day of care, which includes a nurse consultation and some basic Families of members drugs. are entitled to the same benefits as members, for no additional premiums.
 Nationally, the CASOP has more than 42,000 contributing members.
 When family members are included, the total reaches one quarter